kalekundert/wellmap/docs/basic_usage.rst

 Here we also provide the **path_guess** argument, which specifies that the experimental data can be found in a CSV file with the same base name as the layout.
-It also would've been possible to specify the path to the CSV directly from the TOML file (see :doc:`file_format`), in which case this argument would've been unnecessary.
+It also would've been possible to specify the path to the CSV directly from the TOML file (see `meta.path`), in which case this argument would've been unnecessary.

 .. code-block:: pycon